Effective Date: April 9th, 2026

 You acknowledge that Modak is not responsible for the actions of third parties, the Bank Partner (to the extent of their services, they have their own liability limits in their agreement), or any force majeure events.
 If you are dissatisfied with any aspect of the Service, your sole and exclusive remedy is to discontinue use of the Service (and possibly close your account, as described above).

-You agree to indemnify, defend, and hold harmless Modak and its affiliates, and their and our respective officers, directors, agents, partners, and employees (and the Bank Partner and card network, collectively “Indemnified Parties”) from and against any and all third-party claims, liabilities, losses, damages, expenses, and costs (including reasonable attorney’s fees) that arise out of or are related to: (i) your use of the Modak Service or Card (including any actions taken by your child or other authorized users on your account), (ii) your breach of these Terms or any other applicable policy or agreement with Modak or the Bank Partner, (iii) your violation of any applicable law or regulation in connection with your use of the Service, (iv) your negligence, fraud, or willful misconduct (or similar conduct by your child under your supervision),
+You agree to indemnify, defend, and hold harmless Modak and its affiliates, and their and our respective officers, directors, agents, partners, and employees (and the Bank Partner and card network, collectively “Indemnified Parties”) from and against any and all third-party claims, liabilities, losses, damages, expenses, and costs (including reasonable attorney’s fees) that arise out of or are related to: (i) your use of the Modak Service or Card (including any actions taken by your child or other authorized users on your account), (ii) your breach of these Terms or any other applicable policy or agreement with Modak or the Bank Partner, (iii) your violation of any applicable law or regulation in connection with your use of the Service, (iv) your negligence, fraud, or willful misconduct (or similar conduct by your child under your supervision), or (v) any dispute or issue between you and any third party (such as a merchant or your child) arising from your use of the Service (for example, a dispute with a merchant over goods paid with Modak, or a dispute with your child or co-parent that has a legal aspect).

 In plain terms, if your use (or misuse) of Modak causes someone else to sue us or claim damages from us, you will cover our costs and losses for that claim.
 We reserve the right to assume the exclusive defense and control of any matter subject to indemnification by you, in which case you agree to cooperate with our defense of that claim (for example, providing any information or testimony reasonably needed).
 You may not settle any claim that involves any Indemnified Party or admits any fault or imposes any obligation on an Indemnified Party without our prior written consent.